 She leaves to cherish her memory and live out her legacy, her devoted husband of 40 years, Otis E. Clark III, of Benton Harbor, MI.
 Five children, Leona Tucker of Monroe, NC; Tamika Meeks of Kansas City, MO; Otis Kynte(Joi) Clark IV of Detroit, MI; Lettia Nichols of Benton Harbor, MI; and Dondrell Clark of Detroit, MI; Twelve grandchildren Glorian Gonzales, Casenia Tucker, Timothy Nichols Jr., Aniya Clark, Jaia Clark, Rashard Clark, Amare Nichols, Otis Edris Clark V, Trayvonna Meeks, Trayvon Sterling, Juvon Hill and Glennisha Hawkins, two great-grandchildren; three brothers Sam (Donna)Smith III of St. Paul MN; Adrian Smith of West Memphis AR; Roderic Smith of Grand Rapids MI and her one and only sister DeeAnn Parker (Chris) Jakes of Benton Harbor, MI.; four god-children, Alycha Dorsett, Passion Wallace, Alana Townes and Michael Ealey, and a special niece Morgan Clark along with a host of aunts, uncles, cousins, relatives and friends.
 She was preceded in death by her parents Sam and Ura Jean Smith and her grandparents A.D. and Florette Parker.

-To send flowers to The Rev. Dr. Gloria Jean (Smith) Clark's family, please visit our floral section.
+To send flowers to the family or plant a tree in memory of The Rev. Dr. Gloria Jean (Smith) Clark, please visit our floral store.